All Episodes

 Those numbers speak loudly to where America stands on the issue, but the left keeps going and pushing the mandates anyway.

-Uh there's no question.
+There's no question.

-And and it just shows that the Democratic Party seems to be very much out of step with even most of its own members.
+And it just shows that the Democratic Party seems to be very much out of step with even most of its own members.

-I mean, anybody who goes into a mall or a home depot on a Saturday morning or a football game knows good and well the public is not freaked out about this thing the way the media and the Democrats in Washington are freaked out about COVID.
+I mean, anybody who goes into a mall or a Home Depot on a Saturday morning or a football game knows good and well the public is not freaked out about this thing the way the media and the Democrats in Washington are freaked out about COVID.

-And by the way, I noticed in your poll you uh oversampled Democrats by about four points, you over sampled women by even a larger margin.
+And by the way, I noticed in your poll, you oversampled Democrats by about four points.

-Um but it's very clear and it's unambiguous the results.
+But it's very clear and it's unambiguous the results.

 I'm not sure I believe the constitutionality of this is valid.

-Um I think a lot of cases, you know, there's there's that study out of Israel as it relates to natural immunity, um, and there's a a very good, you know, question about whether or not natural immunity m matters uh and whether or not that would be the equivalent of of getting the vaccine.
+And there's a very good, you know, question about whether or not natural immunity matters and whether or not that would be the equivalent of getting the vaccine.

-At first they were talking about the MBA players, some of uh refused to get the vaccination.
+At first, they were talking about the MBA players.

 So the science isn't clear on this.